rocconmarco/sustainable-dao/README.md

 <br>

-The two smart contracts have been thoroughly tested using the Hardhat framework.
-Comprehensive tests were designed for each contract, aiming to cover 100% of the functions.
+The two smart contracts have been <strong>thoroughly tested</strong> using the <strong>Hardhat framework.</strong> Comprehensive tests were designed for each contract, aiming to cover <strong>100% of the functions.</strong>

 <br>